 You can also take a short walk down to the swinging Elk Falls Suspension Bridge.
 Here, you’ll see the thundering waterfall followed by a hike into the forest of sky-high trees.

 The capital city of the Canadian province of British Columbia, Victoria, is positioned on the southern tip of the island.
 It’s another excellent starting point for your Vancouver Island road trip because it’s a quick ferry ride from Seattle and Vancouver, making it a great long weekend trip from Seattle.

 The “City of Gardens” is relatively small, so many of the main attractions are within walking distance of the city center.
-According to both National Geographic and CNN, one such attraction is Butchart Gardens, considered one of the world’s top gardens.
+You’ll definitely want to visit Butchart Gardens, considered one of the world’s top gardens, even if you’re just taking a Victoria, BC day trip.

 Do yourself a favor and take a few hours to tour this enchanting wonder.
 You’ll see the Japanese Garden, Rose Garden, the Sunken Garden, and other natural treasures.
 You’ll be amazed by the incredible diversity you find there on your road trip on Vancouver Island.

 Driving to Ladysmith from Victoria, you’ll pass through farm-filled Cowichan, affectionately known as “The Warm Land.”
 After this scenic stretch, you’ll also end up in the quaint seaside town of Ladysmith.

 A peaceful town with a lively twist, Ladysmith boasts a bustling main street, First Avenue.
 This avenue also offers great boutique stores and creative local businesses.
-You’ll love exploring all these unique gems.
+You’ll love exploring all these unique gems on your Vancouver Island trip.

 The town is located right by the ocean, so there are plenty of seaside activities on offer.
 In addition, you can take a leisurely walk to the marina or visit the Sea Life Center to brush up on your oceanic knowledge.
 It’s also ideal to relax and watch the boats ebb and flow while enjoying the waterfront feel.

 Where Ladysmith is known for its harbor, Parksville is famous for its beaches and libations.
 This city makes it the perfect spot for kicking back on the beach and cutting loose.
 While you’re here, make sure you visit Parksville Bay and Craig Bay for some coastal explorations.